|

 AISLINN:

-Variant of Irish/Gaelic Aisling, meaning "dream;
+Variant spelling of Irish Gaelic Aisling, meaning "dream;

 vision."